 Federal initiatives encourage the consumption of fruits and vegetables as a way to reduce risks for cancer, heart disease, obesity and other chronic diseases.

-However, Centers for Disease Control (CDC) scientists note that with this increase in consumption of fresh produce an unexpected increase in food-borne illnesses has occurred.
+However, the Centers for Disease Control (CDC) scientists note that with this increase in consumption of fresh produce an unexpected increase in food-borne illnesses has occurred.

 The CDC estimates that of the 76 million people who suffer from food-borne illnesses annually, 300,000 are hospitalized and approximately 5,000 people die.